iankirby/wiktioNear/README.md

 # WiktioNear
-WiktioNear is a tool for extracting lexical similarity using Github.
+WiktioNear is a tool for extracting lexically similar strings from Wiktionary translations.